MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 ### Chapter 38: Business Alerts maintenance

-After you’ve set up and enabled Business Alerts, you might need change an alert by modifying the formula, using different tables, changing the alert schedule, or adding, or removing people from the list of people to be notified when the alert conditions occur.
+After you've set up and enabled Business Alerts, you might need change an alert by modifying the formula, using different tables, changing the alert schedule, or adding, or removing people from the list of people to be notified when the alert conditions occur.